Kqtan/kqtan.github.io/README.md

 ## Job Experience

+### Sun Life Malaysia - Strategic Analyst (Jan 2024 - Present)
+- Working as part of the analysis team to perform business analyses for the end user to make better decisions.
+Besides, I have conducted sales forecasts to understand the trend while staying on the right track for future sales with 95% accuracy on back-tested data.

 ### Sun Life Malaysia - Strategic Analytics Intern (Oct 2022 - Jan 2023)
 - I was assigned to the development of the internal-use super apps.
 Throughout the internship, I worked on the campaign management module, which incorporates the lights of AI.
 The notion of the module is to allow employees to organise campaigns with a more consistent approach.
 As the platform collects more data from the users, it is expected that the module could automatically generate the desired campaigns according to the user.